Known issues

 Custom images in a private catalog known issue

-Issue: If you imported one or more images into a virtual server image for VPC catalog product offering version and you edit that version, an extra version ending in "draft" is created.
+Issue: If you imported one or more images into a virtual server image for VPC catalog product offering version and you edit that version, an extra version that ends in "draft" is created.
 You can't provision an instance

 Instance known issues and limitations